 5. Another world

-Anyone who has ever been fascinated by the thought of traveling through space to an uninhabited world can find that experience right here on earth, no space ship required.
+Anyone who has ever been fascinated by the thought of traveling through space to an uninhabited world can find that experience right here on Earth, no spaceship required.
 Antarctica is your alien landscape right at home.

 That uninhabited quality means the wildlife there - particularly the penguins - have no fear of humans at all.
-They've never had any predators on land, so they're totally confident and completely curious.
+They've never had any predators on land, so they're totally confident and extremely curious.
 This means that traveling to Antarctica is your chance to get up close and personal with everyone's favorite flightless bird.

-In addition to the penguins, there are also many whales and seals that live in the southmost part of the world.
+In addition to the penguins, there are also many whales and seals that live in the southernmost part of the world.
 If you travel to these creature's feeding and breeding grounds, you can get a glimpse into their lives in the wild - something no zoo or aquarium can ever truly replicate.

 Even if you've seen an iceberg before, you've never seen ones like those in Antarctica.
-As your ship draws nearer to the south pole, the concentration of icebergs increases.
+As your ship draws nearer to the South Pole, the concentration of icebergs increases.
 These floating structures come in all shapes and sizes, and no two are alike - you'll be amazed at the sight of dozens of icebergs surrounding you on all sides.

 Whether you're a casual hobbyist, or hoping to become the world's next great nature photographer, Antarctica presents the opportunity of a lifetime.
 From the utterly un-shy creatures to the foreign and captivating landscapes, this continent will give you the chance to take some absolutely incredible pictures.
-The images you capture here will be unlike any you've ever shot before, and it will help you grow as an artist, as well.
+The images you capture here will be unlike any you've shot before, and it will help you grow as an artist, as well.